whoaitsjoan/liamsfavoritethingsfall2017/content/post/movies/mov.md

 ## Star Wars: A New Hope

 It is the classic 70's space opera movie.
 This movie is my favorite of the original trilogy, followed by Empire Strikes Back and Return of the Jedi.
 The Force Awakens is up there after that.
-The music by John Williams is really epic, and is so iconic too.
+The music by John Williams is really epic and so iconic too.

 {{<youtube Z9WVZb_OBeg>}}